ChamanAgrawal/GSoC19_Report/README.md

  StandardSuperTableau               # Inherits SemistandardSuperTableau class ├── __classcall_private__()        # Similar to __call__() method
- ├── check()                        # Check validity of input, StandardSuperTableau possible or not └── is_standard()                  # Check is a given tableau is StandardSuperTableau or not
+ ├── check()                        # Check validity of input, StandardSuperTableau possible or not └── is_standard()                  # Check if a given tableau is StandardSuperTableau or not
 ```

 Parent classes in this tickets are: